The agent works in the files

 → no findings

-Why one command beats a giant MCP API.
+Why files beat a giant builder API.

 Validation is part of the loop